Top 10 essential keto foods to always keep in your pantry

 Top choices: salmon, mackerel, sardines, tuna, shrimp, and crab.

 Key benefits: fatty fish are exceptionally rich in omega-3 fatty acids (DHA and EPA).
 Omega-3s are vital components of cell membranes, supporting better brain function, immunity, and cardiovascular health.
-Studies indicate that omega-3 intake may help lower insulin levels and improve insulin sensitivity, beneficial for those managing blood sugar.
+Studies indicate that omega-3 intake may help lower insulin levels and improve insulin sensitivity.

-Clinical insight: sardines are particularly valuable, offering high omega-3 levels with low mercury content, along with calcium and vitamin D, which support bone health.
+Clinical insight: sardines are particularly valuable, offering high omega-3 levels with low mercury content, along with calcium and vitamin D that support bone health.
 When preparing seafood, avoid carb-heavy breading or added sugars.

-While the keto diet restricts starchy vegetables like potatoes and corn, non-starchy varieties are crucial for providing fiber, micronutrients, and antioxidants, which are essential for gut health and overall well-being.
+While the keto diet restricts starchy vegetables like potatoes and corn, non-starchy varieties are crucial for providing fiber, micronutrients, and antioxidants.
+See the full keto vegetables list ranked by net carbs for a comprehensive overview.

-• Squashes/alternatives: zucchini (often spiralized into zoodles to replace pasta) and summer squash are excellent low-carb options.
+- Squashes and alternatives: zucchini (spiralized into “zoodles” to replace pasta) and summer squash are excellent low-carb options.

 Recommended low-carb varieties: macadamia nuts, pili nuts, walnuts, pecans, almonds, chia seeds, and flaxseeds.

-Seeds spotlight: chia seeds are particularly rich in fiber (11g fiber per ounce), aiding in fullness and being linked to improved heart health and lower cholesterol.
+Seeds spotlight: chia seeds are particularly rich in fiber (11g per ounce), aiding in fullness and linked to improved heart health and lower cholesterol.

-Portion control: due to their high-calorie density and varying carbohydrate levels (cashews and pistachios are higher in carbs and may hinder weight loss efforts for some), portion control is essential.
+⚠️ Portion control note: due to their high-calorie density and varying carbohydrate levels, portion control is essential.
+Cashews and pistachios are higher in carbs and may hinder weight loss for some individuals.

 Cheese aligns perfectly with the keto diet as a naturally high-fat, low-carb food that also provides a good source of protein and calcium.

-Consumption note: while cheese is rich in saturated fat, emerging research suggests that saturated fats are not all created equal, and some may promote a healthy heart.
+Consumption note: while cheese is rich in saturated fat, emerging research suggests that not all saturated fats are equal and some may promote heart health.
 Nonetheless, consumption should remain moderate, especially for those focused on weight loss, due to its calorie density.

-Olive oil is a healthy, carb-free fat source that is a cornerstone of the Mediterranean dietary pattern, often recommended for heart health.
+Olive oil is a healthy, carb-free fat source and a cornerstone of the Mediterranean dietary pattern, widely recommended for heart health.

-Key benefits: olive oil is abundant in monounsaturated fats (like oleic acid) and polyphenol antioxidants that combat inflammation and disease.
+Key benefits: olive oil is abundant in monounsaturated fats (oleic acid) and polyphenol antioxidants that combat inflammation and disease.
 Research links olive oil consumption to promoting heart health, managing blood pressure, and potentially protecting against certain cancers.

-Meat and poultry are zero-carb staples of the keto diet, providing high-quality protein necessary for maintaining muscle mass, especially during weight loss.
+Meat and poultry are zero-carb staples of the keto diet, providing high-quality protein necessary for maintaining muscle mass — especially important during weight loss.
+See our guide on how much protein to eat on keto to calibrate your intake correctly.

 Zero-carb options: beef, chicken, pork, turkey, lamb, and venison.

-Key benefits: fresh meat and poultry are rich sources of essential nutrients, including B vitamins, iron, zinc, and selenium.
-Choosing fattier cuts, such as chicken thighs or sirloin steak, can help meet the high-fat macronutrient targets of the diet.
+Key benefits: fresh meat and poultry are rich sources of essential nutrients including B vitamins, iron, zinc, and selenium.
+Choosing fattier cuts — such as chicken thighs or sirloin steak — helps meet the high-fat macronutrient targets of the diet.

-Processed meat caution: while processed meats (like bacon or some sausages) are low-carb, they should be consumed in moderation and should not be the primary foundation of the diet, as high consumption may be linked to health conditions like heart disease, type 2 diabetes, and certain cancers.
+Processed meat caution: while processed meats like bacon or some sausages are low-carb, they should be consumed in moderation.
+High consumption may be linked to health conditions including heart disease and type 2 diabetes.
 Grass-fed meat is often preferred as it contains more omega-3 fats and conjugated linoleic acid (CLA).

 Although most fruits are restricted due to high sugar content, berries are a notable exception on a ketogenic diet.

 Best low-carb berries: raspberries and strawberries are the lowest in net carbs.
-Blackberries and blueberries can be included, but generally contain slightly more carbohydrates.
+Blackberries and blueberries can be included but contain slightly more carbohydrates.
+For a full breakdown, see our keto fruit guide.

-Key benefits: berries are rich in antioxidants (such as anthocyanins and ellagitannins) that help reduce inflammation and protect against cell damage and disease.
+Key benefits: berries are rich in antioxidants — including anthocyanins and ellagitannins — that help reduce inflammation and protect against cell damage.
 They also contain fiber, which helps enhance satiety.

-Portion management: berries should still be consumed in measured, small quantities to ensure carb limits are maintained, perhaps mixed into high-fat dairy or used as a dessert topping.
+Portion management: berries should still be consumed in measured, small quantities to ensure carb limits are maintained.
+Consider mixing them into high-fat dairy or using as a dessert topping rather than eating by the handful.

 Butter and ghee (clarified butter) are valuable keto foods because they are essentially pure fat sources with virtually no carbohydrates.